OWASP/www-chapter-austin/index.md

 [back to top](#welcome)
 <hr>

-### CANCELLED - Austin Security Professionals Happy Hour, June 11, 2020 ###
+### CANCELLED - Austin Security Professionals Happy Hour, July 9, 2020 ###

->Businesses have begun to open up locally in Austin, and our venue for the happy hour is available for June.
+>Businesses have begun to open up locally in Austin, and our venue for the happy hour is available.
 However, they are operating under limited capacity.
-Due to some logistic challenges with the limited capacity, we have decided to cancel June's happy hour.
-We will evaluate in mid June for decision to have the happy hour in July.
+Due to some logistic challenges with the limited capacity, we have decided to cancel  happy hour.
+We will evaluate in mid month for decision to have the happy hour next month.

 >We wish everyone to stay safe and be informed.
 More information on COVID-19 available at <a href="https://www.cdc.gov/coronavirus/2019-ncov/index.html" target="_blank">www.cdc.gov</a>.